MikeMurf/ETL-Project-0/README.md

 ### Please note that the Project-2-new repository was created to overcome a problem with Mike's local Git repository.
 All the project work was conducted in the  MikeMurf/Project-2 repository.
-Please erefer to that for a view of the project team's collaborative work.
+Please refer to that for a view of the project team's collaborative work.
 Many thanks.

 # Project-2
 ## Extract, Transform, and Load Project for the Monash Data Analytical Bootcamp